God’s divine attributes

 Can create a stone so heavy he can’t lift it?
 This is problematic for omnipotence because if God can create the stone, there is something he cannot do – lift the stone.
 If he can’t make the stone, there is something he cannot do – make the stone.

+Aquinas’ theory of omnipotence vs the paradox of the stone.
 The paradox of the stone provides a criticism of the popular view of omnipotence held by Aquinas.
 It’s easy for Aquinas to dismiss God’s inability to create four sided triangles as that would be logically impossible.
 Creating a really heavy stone doesn’t seem like a logically impossible task though, so surely God should be capable of doing it.
 In that case, he cannot lift the stone though, which equally doesn’t seem like a logically impossible task.
 So, there is some logically possible action which God cannot do, thus invalidating Aquinas’ definition of omnipotence as being capable of doing all logically possible actions.

 Mavrodes defends Aquinas here by arguing that in fact the stone is logically self-contradictory if we notice the full context.
 It’s not just a really heavy stone – it is a stone ‘too heavy for an omnipotent being to lift’.
 Since by definition an omnipotent being could lift any stone, there is no such thing as a stone too heavy for an omnipotent being to lift, and thus it is in fact a logically impossible thing, just like a four-sided triangle.
 Therefore, the answer to the paradox is that God cannot create the stone and the reason is that it is logically impossible, but that doesn’t detract from God’s omnipotence according to Aquinas’s definition which is therefore still valid.
 So, Aquinas would say God can’t make the stone but that’s because it can’t be done, just like making a square circle.

+Descartes’ theory of omnipotence vs the paradox of the stone.
 A tiny minority of theologians and philosophers, most notably Descartes, argue for ‘voluntarism’; the view that God’s omnipotence involves the power to do anything, even the logically impossible.
 Descartes gives the example that God could have made it false that twice four makes eight.
 He thinks that God has the power to change mathematical, geometric, logical and moral truths.
 We may be unable to imagine 4 plus 4 not equalling 8, but that doesn’t mean God lacks the power to have made it so:

 “It would be rash to think that our imagination reaches as far as his power”